shailendrabhandari/GANsForVirtualEye/docs/index.rst

 Features
 ========

-- **Flexible Model Selection**: Choose between CNN and LSTM architectures for both teh generator and discriminator.
+- **Flexible Model Selection**: Choose between CNN and LSTM architectures for both the generator and discriminator.
 - **Time Series Generation**: Generate synthetic time series data based on input sequences.
-- **Customizable Parameters**: Adjust hyperparameters such as number of epochs, batch size, learning rate, lambda values, etc.
+- **Customizable Parameters**: Adjust hyperparameters such as epochs, batch size, and latent dimension.
 - **Data Preprocessing**: Includes utilities for loading and preprocessing time series data.
 - **Evaluation Metrics**: Calculate and visualize performance metrics like loss and JS divergence.
 - **Modular Codebase**: Organized code structure for ease of maintenance and extension.